 Until the 1980’s this former U.S. Armory was repository for Military vehicles.
 Now, dinosaurs stand where tanks and jeeps used to be.
 And, as this is a hands-on science museum, there are plenty of interactive exhibits covering “nanoscience to dark matter.”

-MOST encompasses the only domed IMAX Omni Theater in NY State.
+MOST features the only domed IMAX Omni Theater in NY State.
 Its amateur radio station made headlines when visitors spoke to an astronaut in the International Space Station for 9 minutes.

 There’s so much more to love here.
-There’s a multi-level crawl-through Playhouse, a fully functional Flight Training program in the cockpit of an F-16, a Planetarium (with a countdown clock that shows when the Space Station passes overhead), a walk-through heart, Energy and Health Exhibits, and an abundance of other cool opportunities. $17 Adults Museum and IMAX Combo, $15 kids, open Wed-Sun 10-5.
+There’s a multi-level crawl-through Playhouse, a fully functional Flight Training program in the cockpit of an F-16, a Planetarium (with a countdown clock that shows when the Space Station passes overhead), a walk-through heart, Energy and Health Exhibits, and an abundance of other cool opportunities.
+Check website for times and dates open and admission fees.

 Where to Eat in Syracuse NY